Cyber-Punk-Panda/Legion-Realignment/README.md

 ### Lancer
 *The Lancer has always been problematic.
 It wants to be an anti-vehicle unit, but it has always been better at kiting Dox than fighting the Ant.*

 *We want to restore the Lancer sniper fantasy, but balancing that is difficult.
-It seems like a lower pitch rate is sufficient to allow for this though.*
+It seems like a lower yaw rate is sufficient to allow for this though.*
 - Movement Speed: 15 -> 14
 - Damage: 125 -> 175
 - Fire Rate: 0.61 -> 0.5
-- Range: 75 -> 100
+- Idle Aim Delay: 1.0 -> 4.5
-- Pitch Rate: 360 -> 55
+- Range: 75 -> 90
 - Yaw Rate: 360 -> 55
 - Projectile Lifetime: 0.28 -> 0.3
 - AT Commander modifier: 1.3 -> 1